-Opportunities:

-Recent research findings regarding current recordkeeping
+Opportunities: recent research findings regarding current record-keeping

-Both individual initiatives and NGOs are just starting or are facing challenges, and from better established record keeping programmes.
-The programmes are shaped around the theme " Record keeping for good governance, transitional justice ".

-Examples are multiple, such as:

-- The recent research project entitled " Aligning Records Management with e-Government/ICT and Freedom of Information in East Africa ", a regional project sponsored by IDRC and conducted by the International Records Management Trust, UK, with our organization, Burundi Association of Librarians, Archivists and Documentalists. - The project entitled " Sources and live memories of Burundi ".
-This project envisages collecting all sound archives and other information tools on horrendous crimes that ruined Burundi from 1959 to 2005.
+- Both individual initiatives and NGOs are just beginning or are facing challenges also from better established record-keeping programmes.
+The programmes are structured around the theme "Record-keeping for good governance, transitional justice". - The examples are multiple, such as : - The recent research project entitled "Aligning records management with e-Government/ICT and Freedom of Information in East Africa", a regional project sponsored by IDRC and conducted by the International Records Management Trust, UK, with our organization the Burundi Association of Librarians, Archivists and Documentalists. - The project entitled "Sources and live memories of Burundi".
+This project envisages collecting all sound archives and other information tools on the horrendous crimes that ruined Burundi from 1959 to 2005.
 The project is endorsed by the Swiss Government and started in March 2010.
-The project is spearheaded by our organization, the Global Rights Burundian Office and another local organization called " Centre UBUNTU " mainly concerned with human rights defence and transitional justice issues.

-- Endorsed by the Kingdom of Belgium through its federal department on international affairs, my organization and another local organization " Great Lakes Region Production " are drawing up a documentary project on human rights abuses in Burundi.
-The project plans to collect all archives (written and oral testimonies) on human rights violations that marked the Great Lakes Region since the 1960s to date. - The Belgian Technical CTB- ooperation (Coopération Technique Belge) undertakes with the Burundi Ministry of Justice to collect and keeping all judiciary archives in different tribunals and courts, with the possibility of document scanning in the second phase.
+The project is spearheaded by our organization, the Global Rights Burundian office and another local organization called Centre UBUNTU, mainly concerned with human rights defence and transitional justice issues. - Endorsed by the Kingdom of Belgium through its federal department on international affairs, my organization and another local organization, Great Lakes Region Production, are drawing up a documentary project on human rights abuses in Burundi.
+The project plans to collect all archives (written and oral testimonies) on human rights violations that marked the Great Lakes Region since the 1960s to date. - The Belgian Technical CTB-Cooperation (Coopération Technique Belge) is undertaking, with the Burundi Ministry of Justice, to collect and preserve all judiciary archives from different tribunals and courts, with possible document scanning as the second step.

-Information Communication Technology Initiatives
+Information Communication Technology (ICT) initiatives